primap-community/primap2/docs/source/usage/skipna.md

     print(err)
 ```

-We can set the tolerance high enough such that the tests passes and no error is thrown.
+We can set the tolerance high enough such that the test passes and no error is thrown.
 This is only possible in the complex mode for the aggregation rules.

 ```{code-cell} ipython3
 recomputed_ds = filtered_ds.pr.add_aggregates_variables(